Off Book Request for Proposals

 WHO IS ELIGIBLE: All Full-Time Tisch faculty

-SUBMISSION DEADLINE: June 15, 2025, 11:59 PM ET
+SUBMISSION DEADLINE: May 3, 2026 11:59 PM ET

 Overview

-OFF BOOK / Tisch Faculty Exchange is a new one-day conference that creates a dedicated space for knowledge exchange among Tisch faculty.
-We seek proposals for 1-hour sessions where you will share your research, teaching methodologies, creative practice, or other topics of interest to colleagues from across Tisch departments.
-Attendees will be able to choose which sessions they want to attend, with generous time between sessions for discussion and socializing, including a long lunch break.
-The day will conclude with an "open mic" session of lightning presentations followed by a reception.
+OFF BOOK | Tisch Faculty Exchange is a one-day conference organized and produced by Tisch Creative Research that creates a dedicated space for knowledge exchange among Tisch faculty.
+We seek proposals for 45-minute sessions where you will share your research, teaching methods, creative practice, or other topics of interest to colleagues from across Tisch departments.
+Attendees will be able to choose which sessions they want to attend, with plenty of time between sessions for discussion and socializing.
+The day will conclude with reception open to all attendees.

 Session Formats